-Messages may be added to queries by investigators or administrators, forming a conversation thread.
+Messages may be added to queries by users, forming a conversation thread.
 Administrators can close a query when the issue has been resolved.
 Administrators may also re-open a closed query by setting the action to 'Reopen' when adding a new message to it.